eye-division/kindle-co-ed/_casestudies/kindleco-supports.md

 title: KindleCo supports innovative leadership at national childrens' charity
 permalink: >-
   /casestudies/kindleco-supports-innovative-leadership-at-national-childrens-charity/
-project_date: 2019-05-22 00:00:00
+project_date: 2013-09-01 00:00:00
-project_to_date: 2019-05-22 00:00:00
+project_to_date: 2020-06-30 00:00:00
 list: false
 archive: false
 short_description_markdown: >-
-  As a national charity at the cutting edge of support for vulnerable children & families, The Mulberry Bush Organisation recognised early-on that it needed to respond to government led change.
-Key shifts at national level, in the Children & Families Act, the arrival of Health & Wellbeing Boards, and the advent of Future in Mind, provide both challenge and opportunity to its charitable mission.
+  As a national charity at the cutting edge of support for vulnerable children & families, The Mulberry Bush Charity recognised early-on that it needed to respond to external change including Government-influenced shifts which trickle through the sector.
+Key shifts from the specifics of implementing the Children & Families Act 2014, to the more considered response of providing a Reflective Space for sector Leaders to "Think" together as they emerge from the global Pandemic of 2020, all provide moments of both challenge & opportunity to its charitable mission.
 main_image_path:
 main_image_description:
 video_embed: